Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/MidInquiry.md

 This API is used to fetch the details of existing MID which merchants would have boarded in past.

 ## How it works
-1. Merchant needs to use this API predominantly while boarding Additional Trading Location or Additional Device on an existing MID.
+1. Merchant needs to use this API predominantly while boarding Additional Trading Location or Additional Device on existing MID.
 2. API should be used before submitting Additional Trading Location or Additional Device Application request.